 7 weeks in Asia for bachelor’s students

 Are you a second- or third-year bachelor’s student and used to juggling many things alongside your studies?
-Are you interested in Asia, and not scared to step outside your comfort zone?
+Are you interested in Asia, Dutch speaking and not scared to step outside your comfort zone?
 Then the Netherlands Asia Honours Summer School might be for you.
-Applications can be submitted between 1 December 2017 and 8 January 2018.
-“Just do it!” say two UM students who followed the programme last year.
+Applications can be submitted between 1 December 2019 and 8 January 2020.
+“Just do it!” say two UM students who followed the programme before.
 “It really expands your frame of reference.”

 Both students are very active alongside their studies.
 They took part in a UM honours programme, spent a year on a board, held side jobs in the hospital or at the university, and worked for their respective study associations.
 “But when you meet the hundred other students during the kick-off weekend, that barely stands out”, Narcis says.
 “One student was the chair of the local youth branch of a political party; another had already founded a company that sold trees.
 It was very inspiring.”